alikushbaev/Arduino/README.md

 - Any [Arduino compatible microcontroller](https://www.sparkfun.com/categories/242) with at least 14KB of flash memory

 ## Installation:
-Either run `pip install arduino-python3` from a command line, or run `python setup.py build install` from the source directory to install this library.
+Either run `pip install aurdrobotsd` from a command line, or run `python setup.py build install` from the source directory to install this library.

 ## Setup: